 There are many options you should check out before diving deep into coding.
 The most obvious one is simply to google for “free responsive email templates”.
 There are many out there!
 We have 10 free responsive email templates available in our tool as well.

-If you are really convinced that you need to code your template, you can start using Zurb’s Ink framework.
+If you are really convinced that you need to code your template, you can start using an email design framework.
 It will help you with the basics of responsive email coding.

 If you are ready to go with “out of the box” solutions, and you don’t need a unique design, Themeforest or Stamplia can work for you.
 There are thousands of responsive email templates available for one time purchase through these email template marketplaces.
 Code quality and ESP support varies, so be careful which one you choose!

-If you are just taking a head start in email marketing, the standard built-in templates of Mailchimp or Campaignmonitor may do the work for you.
-Later you can start customizing your email templates, when you are starting to gain attention.
+If you are just taking a head start in email marketing, the standard built-in templates of Mailchimp or MailerLite may do the work for you.
+Later you can start customizing using a drag and drop email template builder, when you are starting to gain attention.
 Don’t worry too much, you can do email marketing the “lean way”.